rukman7/car-parking-system-implementation/README.md

 ### sample unit tests can be found in below path
     car-parking-system-implementation/src/com/company/tests

+### assumptions
+*.
+There is only one entrance through which a vehicle can leave and enter.
+*.
+All vehicles are considered to be of the same type.
+*.
+It is assumed that the owner of the vehicle would park his vechicle in his allotted slot.
+*.
+Time and pay will not be tracked.
+*.
+License number of every vehicle is unique.

-### Java version information on the tested system.
+### java version information on the tested system.
 ```bash
 openjdk 11.0.11 2021-04-20
 OpenJDK Runtime Environment AdoptOpenJDK-11.0.11+9 (build 11.0.11+9)